Code-the-Dream-School/node-essentials-pieces/second-part-express-app-assignment.md

 }
 ```

 So, write the remaining methods, set up the routes, and test everything with Postman.
-To test the operations that use a task ID, you would do get all of the tasks for the currently logged on user, so you know what the IDs are.
+To test the operations that use a task ID, you would get all of the tasks for the currently logged on user, so you know what the IDs are.
 Postman will show you what is sent back.
 Then you can show or patch or delete one of them.

 ### **The Automated Tests**